BartOtten/routex/README.md

 - **performant**: (close to) zero run time impact.
 - **extensible**: write your own routing features with ease.
 - **plug-and-play**: enable site wide features with a single config change.
-- **easy setup**: Routex extensions provide drop-in alternatives with only a few lines of code.
+- **easy setup**: test drive Routex with minimal changes to the codebase.

 ## Documentation